 - Attend to problems' social value.
-Do anti-surveillance research. - Be introspective about why you are working on the problems you are. - Independent of the state of the - A Regard ordinary people as those whose needs you ultimately aim to satisfy. - Use the academic freedom that you have. - Be open to diverse models.
-Regard all models as suspect and dialectical. - d Get a systems-level view.
-Attend to that which surrounds our field. - Design and build a broadly useful cryptographic commons. - In the second of the second of https://criticalengineering.org
+Do anti-surveillance research. - Be introspective about why you are working on the problems you are. - Think twice, and then again, about accepting military funding. - Regard ordinary people as those whose needs you ultimately aim to satisfy. - Use the academic freedom that you have. - Be open to diverse models.
+Regard all models as suspect and dialectical. - Get a systems-level view.
+Attend to that which surrounds our field. - Design and build a broadly useful cryptographic commons. - Take adversaries seriously.

+https://criticalengineering.org